-I've successfully led long-term infrastructure proposals through the States, for example on aggregates, water security and inert waste.
-Under my leadership we've kept our coastal defences secure and maintained our roads with a focus on cost efficiency.
-I've also been the driving force behind a more joined up approach to planning, to reduce traffic impact and improve people's access to green spaces.
-I've cut red tape, modernised and streamlined processes for al fresco permits, taxis and buses, and created a new driving licence category to help charities.
+I've successfully led long-term infrastructure affordable homes in the pipeline. proposals through the States, for example on Our work to unlock stalled private aggregates, water security and inert waste. developments site by site is proving effective, Under my leadership we've kept our coastal defences secure and maintained our roads with but to make an even bigger difference the States should establish a delivery body, such a focus on cost efficiency.
+I've also been the as the Housing Commission I proposed, along driving force behind a more joined up approach with a Housing Champion. to planning, to reduce traffic impact and improve people's access to green spaces.
+I've cut red tape, The rental sector, which houses over a guarter modernised and streamlined processes for al of our population, also needs more support. fresco permits, taxis and buses, and created a I'll continue to push for changes like removing new driving licence category to help charities.